hanfak/topics-to-learn/testing-reading-maintaining/libraries/yatspec.md

   - Can link between other tests
   - Can add notes to add more documentation
   - Can add links to jira stories
-  - Add screenshots to documentation
+  - Add screenshots to documentation.
+Makes testing UI easier
   - searchable index
 - Can work with business to create tests that satisfy their desires
 - Log dont specify